Mischback/django-calingen/docs/source/user-doc.rst

 -----------------------------------

-Once you :ref:`configured your profile <calingen-user-doc-profile-label>`, head to **INSERT SOMETHING HERE**.
+Once you :ref:`configured your profile <calingen-user-doc-profile-label>`, head to ``Render Layout``.

-You will be presented with a form, containing a field to enter your desired ``target_year`` and a list of available layouts.
+You will be presented with a form, containing a field to enter your desired ``Year`` (that is: the year to generate the layout for) and a list of available layouts.
 Pick one and proceed.

 .. warning::
   The availability of layouts is dependent on the Django project's configuration.
-Your administrator will choose, which layouts are provided by activating them in the project's settings.
+Your administrator will choose which layouts are provided by activating them in the project's settings.

 .. note::